 Lectures Committee: The Lectures Committee shall consist of the associate provost or designee serving as chair, three faculty members, one graduate student nominated by the Graduate Student Council, two undergraduate students nominated by the Student Government Association, and program representatives from each of the following: York Lectureship Series, Littleton-Franklin Lecture Series, New Horizons/Graduate Student Council Series, Research Week, University Program Council (UPC), Common Book Program, Multicultural Center, and Women’s Resource Center.
 Representatives of other program areas may be recruited as needed/desired.
 The committee is a companion to the student-run University Program Council and shall augment the instructional programs of the University by supporting speakers of distinctive scholarship and accomplishment of interest to students, faculty, and staff.
 It will work to coordinate whenever possible the schedules of lecture series and programs across campus in order to maximize promotion of those series/programs and collaboratively utilize limited lecture funds to the greatest benefit of campus.

-Library Committee: The Library Committee shall consist of the dean of Libraries; one library faculty member and one faculty member from each school or college; one undergraduate student nominated by the Student Government Association; and one graduate student nominated by the Graduate Student Council.
+Library Committee: The Library Committee shall consist of the dean of Libraries; one library faculty member and one faculty member from each academic school or college; one undergraduate student nominated by the Student Government Association; and one graduate student nominated by the Graduate Student Council.
 The committee shall recommend policies governing the distribution of funds for acquiring library materials, policies for the selection and location of such materials, and library services to be offered.

 Library Appeals Committee: The Library Appeals Committee is a subcommittee of the Library Committee.
 It shall consist of five members and five alternates.
-These shall be a faculty member, appointed by the chair of the Library Committee, who serves for two years, the first as an alternate and the second as chair; a librarian, appointed by the dean of Libraries, who serves for two years, the first as an alternate; a staff member, appointed by the chair of the Staff Advisory Council, who serves for two years, the first as an alternate; a graduate student, nominated by the Graduate Student Council, who serves a renewable one-year term; and an undergraduate student, nominated by the Student Government Association, who serves a one-year renewable term.
+These shall be a faculty member, appointed by the chair of the Library Committee, who serves for two years, the first as an alternate and the second as chair; one library faculty member, appointed by the dean of Libraries, who serves for two years, the first as an alternate; a staff member, appointed by the chair of the Staff Advisory Council, who serves for two years, the first as an alternate; a graduate student, nominated by the Graduate Student Council, who serves a renewable one-year term; and an undergraduate student, nominated by the Student Government Association, who serves a one-year renewable term.
 The committee shall hear all appeals of library fines and other charges and render binding judgments.

 Nontenure-Track Faculty Committee: The Nontenure-Track Faculty Committee shall consist of three tenured faculty members, three instructors, and three other nontenure-track faculty members; two department heads/chairs; and one representative of the central administration, all with staggered three-year terms.
 The committee will consider the special concerns of nontenure-track faculty and may propose policies relating to the status, function, and rights of nontenure-track faculty within the University.
 Each fall the committee chair will inform all nontenure-track faculty of the committee’s existence and purpose.